Chapter 15: The Bureaucracy

 The debate over one particular bureaucratic response to the recession provides important insight into these divisions.
 The bureau in question is the Consumer Financial Protection Bureau (CFPB), an agency created in 2011 specifically to oversee certain financial industries that had proven themselves to be especially prone to abusive practices, such as sub-prime mortgage lenders and payday lenders.
 To many in the Republican Party, this new bureau was merely another instance of growing the federal bureaucracy to take care of problems caused by an inefficient government.
 To many in the Democratic Party, the new agency was an important cop on a notably chaotic street.

 As the recession recedes into the past, however, the political heat the CFPB once generated has steadily declined.
 Republicans still push to reduce the power of the bureau and Democrats in general still support it, but lack of urgency has pushed these differences into the background.
 Indeed, there may be a growing consensus between the two parties that the bureau should be more tightly controlled.
 In the spring of 2016, as the agency was announcing new rules to help further restrict the predatory practices of payday lenders, a handful of Democratic members of Congress, including the party chair, joined Republicans to draft legislation to prevent the CFPB from further regulating lenders.
-This joint effort may be an anomaly.
-But it may also indicate the start of a return to more bipartisan interpretation of bureaucratic institutions.
+This trajectory has continued in the Trump Administration where there have been significant efforts made to slow the agency down dramatically.

 What do these divisions suggest about the way Congress exercises oversight over the federal bureaucracy?
 Do you think this oversight is an effective way to control a bureaucracy as large and complex as the U.S. federal bureaucracy?
 Why or why not?